kautukdwivedi/bulk_whatsApp_sender/README.md

--g [Topic]            :- To send gif to given contacts -r [Emoji]            :- To give reactions using emoji to given contacts -w [Ocassion]         :- To send greeting wishes to given contacts -help                 :- show help
+-g [Topic]            :- To send gif to given contacts -r [Emoji]            :- To give reactions using emoji to given contacts -w [Ocassion]         :- To send greeting wishes to given contacts -n [Name]             :- To make new group for given contacts -help                 :- show help
 </pre>
 2.)
 Use different features according to requirement and save time<br />